by Peter Guzik

 While in college, Fernandez was already playing for the national team and winning gold medals at international competitions.
 This continued as she played for the Olympic team, earning gold medals at Atlanta (1996), Sydney (2000), and Athens (2004).
 In Athens, she set Olympic records by striking out 25 batters in a single game and setting the high mark for the best batting average for a single tournament (.545).
 The natural way for her to share her knowledge and understanding of the sport was to coach.
 Her former coach, Sue Enquist, said, “She had a coach’s curiosity even as a freshman.
 She could feel the momentum shift; she could pick up on an opponent’s signals or pitches.”
 This curiosity has led to her being part of the coaching staff for the UCLA Bruins softball team for 23 years.

 25. Nancy Lieberman – Basketball

 Lieberman continued to do things no one had done before.
-She became the first woman to play in men’s professional league and be offered a tryout by the NBA.
+She became the first woman to play in the men’s professional league and be offered a tryout by the NBA.
 In 2009, she became the coach of the Texas Legends in the NBA Development League.
-Six years later, she became an assistant coach for the Sacramento Kings, only the second women to do so in NBA history.
+Six years later, she became an assistant coach for the Sacramento Kings, only the second woman to do so in NBA history.
 There, she was welcomed with open arms by the players.
-She said the players wanted “to know how they can get better and they wanna know my perspective- on life and basketball.”
+She said the players wanted “to know how they can get better, and they wanna know my perspective- on life and basketball.”
 She was elected to the Basketball Hall of Fame and is currently a broadcaster for the New Orleans Pelicans.

 24. Mary T. Meagher – Swimming